claude

 Q6: Where can I learn more about advanced Claude Code techniques?

 For a deeper dive into managing Claude's context and other advanced patterns, explore our Hub Claude resource center.
-It compiles best practices, case studies, and methodologies for getting the most out of AI-assisted development, moving beyond basic prompting into true AI-augmented workflow engineering.
+It compiles best practices, case studies, and methodologies for getting the most out of AI-assisted development.
+For the specific techniques covered here, these deep-dives are the most directly relevant:

 Ready to try structured prompts?